 With a laid-back atmosphere and so much to discover, Basel is a perfect city getaway.
 You’re your flight to Basel today and discover this magnificent city.

-Discover the city where three countries come together and book a flight to Basel now.
+Discover the city where three countries come together and book a flight to Basel now.* You can travel from Zurich to Basel by train.
+Your train ticket for this connection is included.

 What currency should I bring?